 There’s probably no good answer to this.
 So, let’s discuss strategies.

 You can cap the expenses of college using some kind of reasonable metric like Florida in-state tuition.
 This will virtually insure that your child will attend a Florida State University.

 You can allocate the expenses proportionally to income but you’ll have no idea as to what your income or your spouse’s income will be.
 You and your spouse are likely to re-marry.
 If you remarry and support your new spouse and new children you’ll have more income than your ex-spouse if he or she marries and is supported by their new spouse.

 Even if require your ex-spouse to contribute future income to your children’s college, your spouse will not be held in contempt of court if they simply cannot pay that amount.
 To be held in contempt means that their behavior was “willful and contumacious” and a real inability to pay is neither.
 If the person cannot be held in contempt, there will never be any real enforcement of the order.

 Probably the only fair way to manage these expenses is to require both parties to contribute to 529 plans at a regular set pace.

 A mix of these options is probably advisable.
 A 529 contribution.
-A proportional income contribution which considers any other children’s expenses and even possible new spouse’s income.
-A requirement that the child investigate scholarships, grants and loans can also be included.
+A proportional income contribution which considers any other children’s expenses and even a possible new spouse’s income.
+A requirement that the child investigates scholarships, grants, and loans can also be included.

 Or you could just include very broad language saying that the issue of paying for children’s college expenses will be handled equitably and let a court determine the payment.
 But then the parent that doesn’t want to pay will just turn to the previously mentioned court decisions and say “we didn’t contract for anything in particular therefore we don’t have to pay.”